apache/royale-docs/component-sets/jewel/jewel-themes.md

 A theme is a predefined CSS file (and optionally other assets like images) that holds the definitions of each Jewel component, its subcomponents and the default [beads](features/strands-and-beads) used to configure the components.

-Royale uses a theme to add the right css selectors to the final compilation so when the user loads the application the required css and other files are loaded and the application shows a concrete look and feel.
+[Apache Royale](https://royale.apache.org/) uses a theme to add the right css selectors to the final compilation so when the user loads the application the required css and other files are loaded and the application shows a concrete look and feel.

 ## Colors